rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 Benefits of the employees may be changed as per the decision on the Board.

-CHN would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.
+Rara Treks would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.

 ### 14.1.1 Provident Fund

-- Each month 10% of the basic salary of core employees shall be deducted as his/her contribution to the Provident Fund, and an equal amount shall be contributed to the Fund by the CHN.
+- Each month 10% of the basic salary of core employees shall be deducted as his/her contribution to the Provident Fund, and an equal amount shall be contributed to the Fund by Rara Treks.
 - Provident fund contributions shall be deducted from the date of commencement of work as a permanent staff member.
-- The CHN shall make no contributions to the Provident Fund for periods of approved unpaid leave as well as for periods of unauthorized absence from work.
+- Rara Treks shall make no contributions to the Provident Fund for periods of approved unpaid leave as well as for periods of unauthorized absence from work.
 - Contributions to the Provident Fund shall be deposited to the approved provident fund depositors following the prevalent laws, rules and regulations.

 ### 14.1.2 Gratuity

 - The company shall deposit the amount equivalent to 8.33% of the employee's basic remuneration as a gratuity, each month from the date of commencement of work as a permanent staff member.
-- The CHN shall make no contributions to the gratuity for periods of approved unpaid leave as well as for periods of unauthorized absence from work.
+- Rara Treks shall make no contributions to the gratuity for periods of approved unpaid leave as well as for periods of unauthorized absence from work.
 - Contributions to the gratuity shall be deposited to the approved gratuity depositors in accordance with the prevalent laws, rules and regulations.
 - In the event of the death of an employee, Gratuity payment shall be made to the beneficiary designated for receiving the Provident Fund.